-Background: Adamo Fanetti revived the estate in the 1920s, it having fallen on hard times in the 19th-century.
+Background: Adamo Fanetti, the current owner’s grandfather, revived the estate in the 1920s, it having fallen on hard times in the 19th-century The winery he created is still used by the family today.
 The estate is currently run by Elisabetta Fanetti.
+Her daughter is called Judutta.
 In 2019 there was no winemaking consultant.

-Winery: The company has an underground cellar.
-Reinforced concrete tanks.
+Winery: The winery is located in Montepulciano town (see above).
+The company has an underground cellar.
+Reinforced concrete tanks for fermentation.
+The Vino Nobile ages in 50ha chestnut oak vats.
 The cellar walls contain marine fossils dating to the Pliocene era.

 Vin Santo di Montepulciano DOC